Livestock Research Innovation Corporation

 Written by: Kaley Rodman and Kristen Lutz for the Livestock Research Innovation Corporation

-Acknowledgment: Special thinks to Junyu Zhang and Dr. David Huyben for reviewing this article and providing updates to their research.
+Acknowledgment: Special thinks to Junyu Zhang and Dr. David Huyben for reviewing this article and providing updates to their research and to Dr. David Huyben for supplying the photo.

 Recent Articles